Opinion | ‘It’s clear what we need to do’: In Russia, war opposition is mounting

 Mr. Putin’s security services are working overtime to suppress the protests.
 Many of those arrested have reported beatings and harsh treatment in jail.
 The government has censored the press and closed social media.
 It is not clear whether public opposition to the war will influence Mr. Putin, but in a bitter speech Wednesday, he vowed that “self-purification of the society” would rid Russia of “traitors.”
 But Russians are not meekly accepting his war or being silenced.
 They have flocked to virtual private networks to get around Internet censors.

-Opposition leader Alexei Navalny, unjustly imprisoned last year, was put on trial again March 15 at Correctional Colony No. 2 in the town of Pokrov in Russia’s Vladimir region.
+Opposition leader Alexei Navalny, unjustly imprisoned last year, was put on trial again Tuesday at Correctional Colony No. 2 in the town of Pokrov in Russia’s Vladimir region.
 In oral arguments and closing statements, he delivered defiant statements.
 The result of the war, he said, “will be a breakdown, the collapse of our country.”
-He said Putin and his cronies are “just a group of sick, crazy old men.
+He said Mr. Putin and his cronies are “just a group of sick, crazy old men.
 They don’t have sympathy for anyone or anything.
 And our country is the very last thing they care about.
 Their only motherland is their Swiss bank accounts.
 And whatever they say about patriotism is a myth — as well as an enormous threat to us all.
 It’s actually clear what we need to do.
 It’s every person’s duty right now to oppose the war.”